Duration: 100 minutes

 What does all of this mean to the practitioner or in-house counsel?

-Join us for a 95-minute webinar and gain insights from leading experts on these issues, with a balance of perspectives from both the plaintiff and defense bars, academia, and regulatory enforcement.
+Take this 100-minute webinar now to gain insights from leading experts on these issues, with a balance of perspectives from both the plaintiff and defense bars, academia, and regulatory enforcement.

 Get answers to questions like these:

 - Who should regulate privacy violations in the U.S.?

 - Which antitrust issues implicate privacy concerns?

 - What role does machine learning play on the competitive landscape?

 - What is big data really?
 How is it different from “data”?

 - What are the elements of effective merger reviews?

 - What are the appropriate remedies?